Now's the time to pick your own fruit and veg near London

-Make it a jam-making, pie-baking weekend - just visit Hawkswick Lodge Farm first, a family-run farm where you can pick soft fruits like strawberries, raspberries, red currants, blackcurrants, blackberries and gooseberries.
-They expect to open around June 20th but check back for updates.
+Make it a jam-making, pie-baking weekend by visiting Hawkswick Lodge Farm first.
+It's a family-run farm where you can pick soft fruits like strawberries, raspberries, redcurrants, blackcurrants, blackberries and gooseberries.
+They expect to open around 18 June but check back for updates.

 Photo: Artur Rutkowski

-Garsons has it all: a massive garden centre, farm shop and restaurant, there's also a PYO farm with broccoli, peas, cabbages, sugar snaps, carrots, beetroots, apples, dahlias and more.
+Garsons has it all: a massive garden centre, a compost drive-through, a farm shop and restaurant, and there's also a PYO farm with broccoli, peas, cabbages, sugar snaps, carrots, beetroots, apples, dahlias and more.
 There's a fantastic pumpkin and squash patch in the autumn, too.
-They're still closed, but hope to open at the end of June.

 Photo: Chiara Conti